Dynamic bandwidth allocation

 Dynamic bandwidth allocation is a technique by which traffic bandwidth in a shared telecommunications medium can be allocated on demand and fairly between different users of that bandwidth.
-This is a form of bandwidth management, and is essentially the same thing as statistical multiplexing.
-Where the sharing of a link adapts in some way to the instantaneous traffic demands of the nodes connected to the link.
+This is a form of bandwidth management, where the sharing of a link adapts in some way to the instantaneous traffic demands of the nodes connected to the link.

 Dynamic bandwidth allocation takes advantage of several attributes of shared networks: